Using multi-threading and asyncio together#

 Before we discuss using threads, we need to talk about Python’s Global Interpreter Lock.

-As of 2024-05-08, Python 3.13 is slated to release in just under five months, which will come with GIL and no-GIL builds as a result of the tremendous work done towards PEP 703.
 For most of Python’s lifetime, it lived with a lock that prevented the Python interpreter from executing more than one bytecode instruction at a time across threads.
-This meant that true parallelism with pure-Python code couldn’t be achived via multi-threading, so users that needed this had to look towards other alternatives like multi-processing which brings the overhead of IPC, or C-extensions that release the GIL but take more effort to maintain and requires the extension to be compiled, either ahead of time by the maintainer or by the user installing the extension.
+This meant that true parallelism with pure-Python code couldn’t be achieved via multi-threading, so users that needed this had to look towards other alternatives like multi-processing which brings the overhead of IPC, or C-extensions that release the GIL but take more effort to maintain and requires the extension to be compiled, either ahead of time by the maintainer or by the user installing the extension.

 As such, Python’s multi-threading tended to be reserved for CPU-bound operations implemented via C-extensions, or for I/O-bound operations. requests for example is a library that performs I/O-bound HTTP requests synchronously.
 Because a making request blocks the current thread, you need multiple threads to make multiple requests simultaneously instead of sequentially: